- ClientSchool District No. 23 (Central Okanagan)

 A central administrative core branches out into four groups of 19 classrooms, located around four project areas.
 Associated learning spaces vary in shape, size, function, and character.
 They are intended for collaboration, hands-on learning through activity, and experimentation alongside traditional instruction.
-There is natural and artificial lighting, informal spaces such as niches and nodes, as well as outdoor learning spaces.
-The design acknowledges different learning styles, and accommodates and supports the delivery of differentiated instructional methodologies.
+The design acknowledges different learning styles, and supports the delivery of differentiated instructional methodologies.

-Common use areas including the gym, multi-purpose room, and three kindergartens are located on the main floor level near the front of the school.
+Common use areas – a gym, multi-purpose room, and three kindergartens – are located on the main floor level near the front of the school.
 Extensive use of glass and mass timber beams and columns makes the building visually distinctive both inside and out.